 - 2. The Applicant shall shuttle at least seventy percent (70%) of the workforce to and from the site during construction.
 Employees ride-sharing with a minimum of three (3) employees per vehicle may contribute to this requirement.
-Compliance with this requirement shall be demonstrated through the Applicant's monthly provision to the County of a transportation log which provides the following information: License Plate Number, Vehicle type (wideloadOversize Load, heavy delivery, delivery, shuttle, employee HOV carvehicle carrying three (3) or more persons, employee carvehicle carrying less than three (3) persons, guest, which is someone not related to the Project or its construction), Entry time, aned Exit time.
+Compliance with this requirement shall be demonstrated through the Applicant's monthly provision to the County of a transportation log which provides the following information: License Plate Number, Vehicle type (Oversize Load, heavy delivery, delivery, shuttle, employee vehicle carrying three (3) or more persons, employee vehicle carrying less than three (3) persons, guest, which is someone not related to the Project or its construction), Entry time, and Exit time.
 "Oversize Load" shall be defined as any vehicle that requires a Hauling Permit from the Virginia Department Motor Vehicles. - 3.
-No less than seventy percent (70%) of material deliveries shall occur between the hours of 9:00 a.m. and 2:45 p.m. from August 1 through May 31 during construction of the facilityFacility.
-Compliance with this requirement shall be demonstrated through the Applicant's monthly provision to the County of a transportation log which provides the following information: License Plate Number, Vehicle type (wideloadOversize Load, heavy delivery, delivery, shuttle, employee HOV carvehicle carrying three (3) or more persons, employee carvehicle carrying less than three (3) persons, guest, which is someone not related to the Project or its construction), Entry time, and Exit time. - 4.
+No less than seventy percent (70%) of material deliveries shall occur between the hours of 9:00 a.m. and 2:45 p.m. from August 1 through May 31 during construction of the facility.
+Compliance with this requirement shall be demonstrated through the Applicant's monthly provision to the County of a transportation log which provides the following information: License Plate Number, Vehicle type (Oversize Load, heavy delivery, delivery, shuttle, employee vehicle carrying three (3) or more persons, employee vehicle carrying less than three (3) persons, guest), Entry time, and Exit time. - 4.
 The Applicant shall fully fund any temporary or permanent signage as requested or required by the County Transportation Planner or VDOT. - 5.
 The Applicant shall acquire and provide to the County an approved permit from the National Park Service for commercial use of the intersection of Brock Road and Orange Plank Road and any other haul routes over affected National Park Service roads. - 6.
-The Applicant shall document the condition of all haul routes, including public and private roads, by videos Video documentation of haul routes shall include public and private roads.
-These videos which shall, at a minimum, record the full width of the roadway plus a five-(5) foot buffer.
+The Applicant shall document the condition of all haul routes, including public and private roads, by video recordings which shall at a minimum record the full width of the roadway plus a five-(5) foot buffer.
 The videos shall be recorded prior to the issuance of a land-disturbing permit on a clear day and be organized by road segment. - 7.
 Construction and operational traffic shall only use the access points to the Property identified on the GDP. - 8.
-All construction activity on the Property shall be limited to the following: - a) All clearing, grading, and construction of the Property shall be limited to between the hours of 7:00 a.m. and 7:00 p.m.
+Entrances 2 and 8 as depicted on the GDP page EX-2-2 shall be restricted access for employees and light deliveries only.
+Vehicles with more than two axles are prohibited from using theses entrances. - 9.
+All construction activity on the Property shall be limited to the following: - a.
+All clearing, grading, and construction of the Property shall be limited to between the hours of 7:00 a.m. and 7:00 p.m.
 Monday through Friday and between 8:00 a.m. and 6:00 p.m.
-Saturday-and Sunday.
-The act of replacing a broken panel on an already established array, even if located within the 400 acres of then currently disturbed land area, shall be exempt from this provision; - b) Pile driving within 500 feet of any residential property boundary shall cease at no later than 5:00 p.m. daily and shall be prohibited all day on every first and third-Sunday-of the month; and
+Saturday.
+The act of replacing a broken panel on an already established array, even if located within the 400 acres of then currently disturbed land area, and the repair work required to be undertaken within twenty-four (24) hours as set out in Sections C(1)(c), C(2)(c), and C(3)(c) herein, shall be exempt from this provision; - b.
+Pile driving within 500 feet of any residential property boundary shall cease no later than 5:00 p.m. daily and shall be prohibited all day on every Sunday; and - c.